Skip to content

 Calculate Total Debt

-Now, let us do some quick math.
-Add up your total debt, including interest rates and those minimum payments.
-Knowing these numbers will help you craft a budget that works for both paying down debt and saving for that much-needed getaway.
+Knowing your numbers will help you craft a budget that works for both paying down debt and saving for that much-needed getaway.
 Plus, it might be a good time to explore debt-relief options, which could lower your monthly payments and give you more breathing room.

 Evaluate Your Financial Situation

 Next, it is time to look at your financial picture.
 This will help you figure out if you can travel if you have debt and keep everything on track.
+At the end of the day, we want you to make financially responsible decisions that won’t backfire.
+We want to ensure that you get on the right track with your finances before adding additional spending.

 Calculate Your Current Income and Expenses

 Are you tracking your spending?
 If not, no worries—it is never too late to start!
 Creating a budget is your first step.
 It does not have to be complicated; just track where your money goes each month.
-Then, see if there is room to add a travel fund without skimping on those debt payments.

 Do You Have an Emergency Fund?